nametake/protoc-gen-gohttp/README.md

 You **MUST HANDLE ERROR** in the callback.
 If you do not handle it, the error is ignored.

-If nil is passed to callback, the error is always handled as an InternalServerError.
+If nil is passed to the callback, the error is always handled as an InternalServerError.

 NOT SUPPORTED
 -------------